realA10001986/Lou-s-Cafe-Jukebox/README.md

 >The following instructions only need to be followed once, on fresh Jukeboxes.
 They do not need to be repeated after a firmware update.

-The first step is to establish access to the Jukebox's configuration web site ("Config Portal"):
+The first step is to establish access to the Jukebox's configuration website ("Config Portal"):

 - Power up your Jukebox and wait until the startup sequence has completed.
 - Connect your computer or handheld device to the WiFi network "JB-AP".